 Accessibility laws like the Architectural Barriers Act (1968), Section 504 of The Rehabilitation Act of 1973, the Fair Housing Act Amendments (1988), and the Americans with Disabilities Act (1990) establish minimum requirements that protect people with disabilities from discrimination in the built environment.
-Two architects with disabilities, Ron Mace and Ruth Hall Lusher, saw the need to reevaluate using legal mandates to ensure usability by people with disabilities based on their experience with accessibility laws.
+Ron Mace, FAIA and Ruth Hall Lusher, saw the need to reevaluate using legal mandates to ensure usability by people with disabilities based on their experience with accessibility laws.
 Universal design, the term for this revised approach, was based on the premise that the environment could be much more accessible than the minimum requirements of law required if designers focused attention on improving function for a large range of people.

 Definitions of Universal Design

 Universal design (UD) is also called inclusive design, design for all, or life span design.
 As initially conceived, UD was focused on usability issues.
 "The design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design" (Mace, 1985).
 In the last ten years, the emphasis was broadened to wider issues of social inclusion.
 A newer definition is more relevant to all citizens without ignoring people with disabilities.
 It states that universal design is, "a process that enables and empowers a diverse population by improving human performance, health and wellness, and social participation" (Steinfeld and Maisel, 2012).
 In short, universal design makes life easier, healthier, and friendlier for all.